winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 Sharing Market Fees with the Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After Hard Fork BSIP86 a percent of UIA and MPA issuer's Market Fees can be taxed by the BitShares Committee and used to fund the committee controlled account.
+After Hard Fork BSIP86 a percent of UIA and MPA issuer's Market Fees is itself subject to a fee by the BitShares Committee.
+These funds go to the committee controlled account's vesting balances.
 At HF BSIP86 the maximum `market_fee_network_percent` (MFNP) was hard coded to 30% of the market fee.
 The default MFNP fee was set to zero.
 The committee holds the right to adjust the MFNP in range from 0 to 30, as they deem fit, to fund development.
 The MFNP applies to all UIA's and MPA's equally.

 ---------